akofman/cordova-plugin-permissionScope/README.md

 ## App

-An app is available in the app folder and is generated from the [Cordova Plugin TestFramework](https://github.com/apache/cordova-plugin-test-framework).
+An app is available in the `tests/app` folder and is generated from the [Cordova Plugin TestFramework](https://github.com/apache/cordova-plugin-test-framework).
 It permits to launch auto tests and manual tests.

 To install it, please follow these steps :

 ```
-npm run install
+npm run install && npm run deploy
-cordova run deploy
 ```